-Clubs and activities at the Freshman Academy are dedicated to provide students with a variety of opportunities to be actively involved on campus.
-The Freshman Academy goal is for clubs and activities to be student lead in order to facilitate and instill leadership, goal-setting, problem solving, group thinking, and team work skills, as well as give students a sense of ownership and create a positive student experience.
+Clubs and activities at the Freshman Academy are designed to provide students with a variety of opportunities to be actively involved on campus.
+Our goal is for clubs and activities to be student lead in order to facilitate and instill leadership, goal-setting, problem-solving, group thinking, and teamwork skills, as well as to give students a sense of ownership and to create a positive student experience.

 Joining a club is easy!
-Students need to talk with the sponsor to join.
+Students can participate in “Club Rush” during the first two weeks of school, or talk with the club sponsor to join.

 Club Meeting Times

-Clubs and activities will meet once a month during Academic Achievement on a rotation, and additionally before or after school to provide for the club/activity’s schedule and/or needs.
-If you have questions about meeting times, please contact the sponsor of the club/activity.
+Clubs and activities rotate meeting times once each month during the Advisory period, and additionally before or after school to provide for the club/activity’s schedule and/or needs.
+If you have questions about meeting times, please check the Club calendar on Canvas, contact the sponsor of the club/activity or contact Ms. Bode.

 The Drama Club offers students a forum, for sharing theatre expertise, recognizing creative outlets, and expanding the education of the publics’ awareness of theatre arts.
 Drama Club is open to all Freshman Academy students who share an interest in drama, whether or not they are enrolled in Drama class.